-Anonymous asked: In your post about traveling & your family, you refer to your mother as your "birth mother" and I was just wondering why?
+Anonymous said: In your post about traveling & your family, you refer to your mother as your "birth mother" and I was just wondering why?
 Is it because she died when you were young and you never really knew her as anything other than your birth mom?
 Or was there some sort of early estrangement that leads you to refer to her in a semi detached manner?
 I think both the woman that birthed you and the fearless, independant woman you grew up with can be your mom!
 Unless, you feel otehrwise!
 Just curious (and nosy).

 Good question.
 That’s what we’ve always called her.
 I was only two and a half when she died, so while she was my everything, my primary caretaker, and by all accounts, a superb and doting mom — I’ve never known her.
 I would feel weird calling her simply ‘my mom’ — in fact, I always did.
 (When I was around five I would say, “I don’t have a mom,” and Dad would have to remind me, “You do, but she died.”)

 And as for the woman my dad married — I call her ‘my mom’ as shorthand with people I don’t know well but I have always called her Shelley within my family and friends.
 It would feel weird to call her Mom to her face.
 Really weird.

 Here’s the thing though.
 She’s IS my mom.
 Legally — as well as in every other way except the biological (though people occasionally say we look alike, which is amusing).
 She adopted me when I was 15 (though they married when I was 9 I didn’t ‘let her’ adopt me until then — it was too much, I guess, and I needed to mature until I could get to that point of acceptance).